lpsinger/userguide/tutorial/index.rst

 configuration-free, and easy to parse.

-This tutorial will walk you through writing a Python script to receive and process example LIGO/Virgo GCN notice that are sent every hour.
+This tutorial will walk you through writing a Python script to receive and process the example LIGO/Virgo GCN notices that are sent every hour.
 The tutorial is broken into the following subsections:

 .. toctree::
    :maxdepth: 1